 - 1. Admonition Oral or written reprimand. - 2.
-Discretionary sanctions These include work assignments, service to the College, etc. - 3.
-Disciplinary probation Probation indicates that the student has engaged in unacceptable behavior and that a period of observation is needed to substantiate that behavior has improved.
+Discretionary sanctions These include work assignments, service to the College, etc. - Disciplinary probation Probation indicates that the student has engaged in unacceptable behavior and that a period of observation is needed to substantiate that behavior has improved.
 Additional conditions may be imposed during the probationary period, such as counseling, educational seminars/courses, etc. An additional violation may result in more severe action. - 4.
-Withholding of grades, official transcript, certificate of completion, or degree. - 5.
-Suspension of rights and privileges This type of suspension includes, but is not limited to, participation in intramurals/recreation center, participation in extracurricular activities, election to office, restrictive building or area access, revocation of housing or visitation privileges, etc. - 6.
+Withholding of grades, official transcript, certificate of completion, or degree.

+- 5. Suspension of rights and privileges This type of suspension includes, but is not limited to, participation in intramurals/recreation center, participation in extracurricular activities, election to office, restrictive building or area access, revocation of housing or visitation privileges, etc. - 6.
 Administrative withdrawal from course(s). - 7.
 Bar against readmission This action is for a specific period of time and/or may involve the student's drop from current enrollment entirely or from enrollment in one or more courses. - 8.
 Restitution This action requires reimbursement for damages to property or for misappropriation of property.
-Restitution may be achieved either monetarily or by specific duties.

-- 9. Failing grade or other academic penalty. - 10.
+Restitution may be achieved either monetarily or by specific duties. - 9.
+Failing grade or other academic penalty. - 10.
 Denial of degree A denial shall become part of the student's permanent record. - 11.
 Revocation of a degree, grade, or certification A revocation shall become part of the student's permanent record. - 12.
+Probated Housing Suspension Any other violation of College policy may result in removal from on-campus housing privileges. - 13.
 Suspension A suspension shall result in the student's removal from the College for a specified period of time.
 A suspended student shall be administratively withdrawn from NMJC, prohibited from entering the College's premises, and blocked from future registration until approval is granted by the Conduct Officer or his/her designee.
-Suspension shall become a part of the student's permanent record and may be removed at the completion of the sanction, at the student's request. - 13.
+Suspension shall become a part of the student's permanent record and may be removed at the completion of the sanction, at the student's request. - 14.
 Expulsion This action results in permanent removal from the College.
 An expelled student shall be administratively withdrawn from NMJC and prohibited from entering the College's premises.
-Expulsion shall become part of the student's permanent record. - 14.
+Expulsion shall become part of the student's permanent record. - 15.
 Other penalties as seen fit by the appropriate administrator at the College.